opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 + this works very well
 - leads to a lot of tracked patches because they get "collected"

-== Current commit
+== commit

 Added Proto-Objects
 def: Proto-objects are "clusters" (of patches) which show a similar behaviour, shape, color, etc.
 Can be used by higher level reasoning processes to compose objects out of proto-objects.

-Problem:
-    The ball currently leaves a trail of not moving inactive proto-objects!
+== Current commit

+* solved problem of left off proto-objects
+* implemented merging of proto-objects by age - we throw the older proto-object away

 == TODO
     * merge tracked patches if they are the same